cloudfoundry/credhub-api-site/source/includes/_add-permission.md

 }
 ```

-This endpoint adds permissions to a credential.
+This request adds permissions to a credential.

 ### HTTP Request